 For assistance, contact us:

-The Town of Winterville Fire Department maintains a comprehensive fire inspection program which involves mitigation of fire hazards that are found during a predetermined timeline.
+The Town of Winterville Fire Department maintains a comprehensive fire inspection program that involves the mitigation of fire hazards that are found during a predetermined timeline.
 The 2009 North Carolina Fire Prevention Code is the resource that is utilized to uphold and eliminate fire hazards to the public and is followed statewide in this regard.
 Inspections are performed within the town limits of Winterville, and also within the extra-territorial jurisdiction.
 A fee is assessed for inspections of various buildings and businesses, foster homes, for individual plan reviews, along with any required permits as applicable.
-Single family residential fire prevention inspections are performed as a courtesy and can be scheduled by phone at a mutually agreeable time.
+Single-family residential fire prevention inspections are performed as a courtesy and can be scheduled by phone at a mutually agreeable time.

 Should you have any questions, or need help scheduling an inspection, please call the Town of Winterville Fire Department 252-756-2515.

 We will be glad to assist you in any way that we can.

 Prior to your Fire Inspection, you can check the following items to mitigate many common issues:

 - Fire Extinguishers – Fire extinguishers have been inspected by a qualified fire extinguisher company.

 - Combustibles – Combustibles are properly stored away from heat sources.

 - Extension Cords – Extension cords are unplugged, stored away, and not in permanent use.

 - Electrical Panels – there is 36” of clearance in front of each panel.